phproberto/joomla-entity/docs/Entity.md

 ### date($property, $tz = true) <a id="date"></a>

 > Get an \JDate object from an entity date property.
+Useful for operations with dates.

 **Parameters:**